oramirezperera/stock_price_app/README.md

 # stock_price_app
 A stock price web app made in Python and Streamlit

-This simple web app uses Python, Streamlit, yfinance and pandas to show the prices of certain stock market.
+This simple web app using Python, Streamlit, yfinance and pandas to show the prices of certain stock market.

 ## Streamlit